Italy at the Olympics

-Historically, Italy has been successful in the Olympic Games, taking part from the first Olympiad and in 47 Games out of 48, not having "officially" participated in the 1904 Summer Olympics.
+Italy has sent athletes to most of the modern Olympic Games held since 1896, outside of not having officially participated (as a national delegation) in the 1904 Summer Olympics.

-Italy has taken part in all the Winter Olympic Games, winning 141 medals, and 618 medals at the Summer Olympic Games.
-Italy has won a total of 259 gold medals which makes them the 6th most successful country in Olympic history, after the USA, the Soviet Union, Germany, Great Britain and France.
+Italy has taken part in all the Winter Olympic Games, winning 141 medals, and has won 618 medals at the Summer Olympic Games.
+Italy's total of 259 gold medals makes it the sixth most successful country in Olympic history, after the United States, the Soviet Union, Germany, Great Britain, and France.
 Italy has the sixth highest medal total of all time with 759.
 Italy has the third longest medaling streak after Sweden and Finland.
-Italy has medaled in 40 straight Olympic games, starting with the 1936 Summer Olympics.
+It has medaled in 40 straight Olympic Games, starting with the 1936 Summer Olympics.

 The Italian National Olympic Committee was created in 1914 and recognised in 1915.
-As of 2020 Italy is the most successful nation at fencing in Olympic history.
+As of 2020, Italy is the most successful nation at fencing in Olympic history.

+Italy has participated in all Olympic Winter Games from 1924 to 2022, securing a total of 141 medals, including 42 gold medals.
+The country has excelled in various sports disciplines, with many achievements in cross-country skiing (36 medals, nine of which are gold), Alpine skiing (36 medals, 14 of which are gold) and luge (18 medals, seven of which are gold).
+Among the Italian Winter Olympians, only Alberto Tomba and Deborah Compagnoni have achieved the feat of winning three gold medals in Alpine skiing.

 Hosted Games

 Italy has hosted the Games on three occasions, with a fourth occasion is planning for the 2026 Winter Olympics.